Outliers and bounded rank perturbation for non-Hermitian random band matrices: Preparations: free probability and universality theorems

-Then we have the estimate which holds for any $Z\in M_d(\mathbb{C})$ such that $\operatorname{Im}Z:=\frac{1}{2i}(Z-Z^*)>0$. \end{theorem}
+Then we have the estimate which holds for any $Z\in M_N(\mathbb{C})$ such that $\operatorname{Im}Z:=\frac{1}{2i}(Z-Z^*)>0$. \end{theorem}

 For the Gaussian case we only need the following concentration estimate, which is very similar to \cite{brailovskaya2022universality}, Lemma 5.5.
-The proof is given in Appendix \ref{sectionappendixa}. \begin{theorem}(Resolvent concentration, Gaussian case) Fix any two unit vectors $u,v\in\mathbb{R}^N$.
+The proof is given in Appendix \ref{sectionappendixa}. \begin{theorem}(Resolvent concentration, Gaussian case) Consider the Gaussian model $G$ \eqref{gaussianmatrixformsecond}.
+Fix any two unit vectors $u,v\in\mathbb{C}^N$.
 Fix $z\in\mathbb{C}$ with $\operatorname{Im}z>0$.
 For any $x>0$ we have